bgianfo/bgianfo/README.md

 Hi, I'm Brian 👋🏻 👨🏻‍💻

 At work I help build the SQL Server Database Engine @ Microsoft.
-In my free time I enjoy collaborating on open source software.
-I enjoy doing drive by PR's to repositories in need of some ❤️.
-I'm interested in systems level software in general, debugging and debuggers, databases, operating systems, static and dynamic language analysis, program langauges and build systems.
+In my free time I enjoy collaborating on open source software, mostly drive by PR's to repositories in need of some ❤️.
+I'm interested in systems level software in general, debugging and debuggers, databases, operating systems, static and dynamic language analysis, program languages and build systems.

 ## Projects:
 - [SerenitiyOs](https://github.com/SerenityOS/serenity) is hobby OS project I contribute to.